 La Hacienda Treatment Center has seen an increase in fentanyl addiction.
 People seeking help get tricked and moved through various treatment referral routing service websites.
 We are an established addiction treatment facility with a medical unit and doctors that are available 7 days a week.
-Opioid drugs are rampid throughout the country.
+Opioid drugs are rampant throughout the country.
 Fentanyl is one of the prescription opioids monitored, however, we are seeing fentanyl in illicit drugs.

 Overdose deaths involving opioids rose 38.1 percent.
-Overdose deaths involving synthetic opioids (primarily illicitly manufactured fentanyl) rose 55.6 percent and appear to be the primary driver of the increase in total drug overdose deaths. – United States Drug Enforcement Agency
+Overdose deaths involving synthetic opioids (primarily Illicitly Manufactured Fentanyl) rose 55.6 percent and appear to be the primary driver of the increase in total drug overdose deaths. – United States Drug Enforcement Agency

 If you’re searching for help and information on fentanyl, you’re likely concerned about how they cause drug abuse, the opioid overdose dangers, and where and how to get help.